How Many Grams In 5kg

 Let's break down the conversion process to solidify your understanding and enable you to perform similar conversions independently.

 1. Identify the Conversion Factor: The key to converting between kilograms and grams is the conversion factor: 1 kg = 1000 g.
-This means that one kilogram is equivalent to one thousand grams.
+So in practice, one kilogram is equivalent to one thousand grams.

 2. Set up the Conversion: We want to convert 5 kilograms to grams.
 We can represent this as: